sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 ``--fakeroot`` is needed for installing ``git`` and ``make`` in the container. ``--nv`` is necessary to access the GPU from within the container, and ``--sandbox`` is used to allow the user after running this example to go into the container and make changes to folders, files or run other commands that change the state of the container.

-Once the container is built - which can take a few minutes as multiple base containers have to be pulled from the internet - you can run it using
+Once the container is built - which can take a few minutes as multiple base containers have to be retrieved from the internet - you can run it using

 .. code-block:: bash